basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 ## Configuration

-Basho Bench ships with a number of sample configuration files, available in the /examples/ directory.
+Basho Bench ships with a number of sample configuration files, available in the `/examples` directory.

 ### Global Config Settings

 #### mode

-The **mode** setting controls the rate at which workers invoke the `{driver:run/4}` function with a new operation.
-There are two possible
+The `mode` setting controls the rate at which workers invoke the `{driver:run/4}` function with a new operation.
+There are two possible values:
-values:

 * `{max}` --- generate as many ops per second as possible
 * `{rate, N}` --- generate N ops per second, with exponentially distributed interarrival times

 Note that this setting is applied to each driver independently.
-For example, if `{rate, 5}` is used with 3 concurrent workers, basho_bench will be generating 15 (i.e. 5 * 3) operations per second.
+For example, if `{rate, 5}` is used with 3 concurrent workers, Basho Bench will be generating 15 (i.e. 5 * 3) operations per second.

 ```erlang
 % Run at max, i.e.: as quickly as possible